The process

 Studies show that, on average, 90% of patients with a living donor transplant are thriving after 10 years, compared to 75% for those with a kidney from a deceased donor.

-Both options, though, are far better than not having a transplant at all.
-In the UK, living kidney transplants have been successfully performed since 1960, with about 1,100 procedures taking place each year and a very high success rate.
+Both options are much better than not having a transplant.
+In the UK, living kidney transplants have been successfully performed since 1960, with around 1,000 successful transplants performed each year.

 What happens next

 There are different stages in the donor assessment process which can take anything from three to seven months to complete.
-Most hospitals usually let you know in advance your appointment times for the different stages, including how long they may take.
+Most hospitals let you know in advance your appointment times and how long they may take.
 This makes it easier to plan and book time off work.

-Before you can become a kidney donor you need to have a blood test, this is to check that you and your recipient have compatible blood groups.
+Before you can become a kidney donor you need to have a blood test to check that you and your recipient have compatible blood groups.
 However, living donation kidney transplantation can take place between people with different bloods groups through the kidney sharing scheme.

 At your first appointment you will meet your clinical nurse specialist; their role is to take you through the different stages of the donor process and medical tests.
 You will be asked for a brief medical history and given the opportunity to ask any questions.